muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 }
 ```

-Form fields also have a `value` attribute, which can be used display a `readonly` value from the network .
-There may also be writable form fields.
+Form fields also have a `value` attribute, which can be used display a `readonly` value from the network, or writable form fields.
 For now, let's write a failing test checking for the `defaultValue` of a form, while also adding the styles (Red 3).

 ```tsx
 // src/components/InputDetail.cy.tsx